epignatelli/navix/README.md

 **[Quickstart](#what-is-navix)** | **[Installation](#installation)** | **[Examples](#examples)** | **[Cite](#cite)**

 ## What is NAVIX?
 NAVIX is a JAX-powered reimplementation of [minigrid](https://github.com/Farama-Foundation/Minigrid).
+Experiments that took <ins>**1 week**</ins>, now take <ins>**15 minutes**</ins>.

 Key features:
-- Performance Boost: NAVIX offers a **~>1000x** speed increase compared to the original Minigrid, enabling faster experimentation and scaling.
-You can see a preliminary performance comparison [here](docs/performance.py).
+- Performance Boost: NAVIX offers <ins>**over 1000x**</ins> speed increase compared to the original Minigrid implementation, enabling faster experimentation and scaling.
+You can see a preliminary performance comparison [here](docs/performance.py), and a full benchmarking at [here](benchmarks/).
-- XLA Compilation: Leverage the power of XLA to optimize NAVIX computations for your hardware (CPU, GPU, TPU).
+- XLA Compilation: Leverage the power of XLA to optimize NAVIX computations for many accelerators.
+NAVIX can run on CPU, GPU, and TPU.
 - Autograd Support: Differentiate through environment transitions, opening up new possibilities such as learned world models.

 The library is in active development, and we are working on adding more environments and features.